Thanks to the A-Frame library, it's super easy to add 3D experiences to your browser using just HTML tags!

 There are many other ways to add CSS but we won't go into them since we're just teaching HTML right now.

 There are many other HTML elements and attributes.
 Once again, for more lessons and detail on this check out resources like W3 Schools or MDN Webdocs.
-This was just an introductory course to HTML, I know that you really came to make 3d games.
+This was just an introductory course to HTML, I know that you really came to make 3D games.

-To add the A-Frame library to our page we insert the CDN into the head tag. <script src="https://aframe.io/releases/1.7.0/aframe.min.js"></script>
+To add the A-Frame library to our page we include the CDN script in the head tag. <script src="https://aframe.io/releases/1.7.0/aframe.min.js"></script>

 Then we add an a-scene tag. <a-scene></a-scene>